nylas/components/README.md

 ### Testing

-`yarn run cypress:open` will launch our end-to-end tests in a browser tests will automatically be run on push from push.yaml snapshot (visual) diff tests are fun using Percy by running `yarn run snapshot`
+`yarn cy:open` will launch our end-to-end tests in a browser tests will automatically be run on push from push.yaml snapshot (visual) diff tests are fun using Percy by running `yarn run snapshot`